matalina/tag-tally-docs/guides/character.md

 ## Character Sentence

-We lay out your character sentence in the following format, and all tags are in bold.
+We lay out your character sentence in the following format, and all tags are in square brackets.

 {% sentence 'Character', '[Name] is a [descriptor] [species] [type] who [specializes in]', 'character' %}